Updated: Dec 11, 2021

 In order to deeply penetrate and loosen up the soil, you need a tool that does this without damaging your lawn.

 The best way is an electric or battery powered machine–these are called manual aerators because they require some work on your part.

-The advantage of manual aerators is that the majority don’t require any gas, so they aren’t polluting the air or making enough noise to disturb your neighbors.
+The advantage of manual aerators is that the majority don’t require any gas, so they aren’t polluting the air or making enough noise to disturb your neighbours.

 If you have a more serious build-up of lawn thatch and dead organic material, you may need to seek core aeration services from a company that uses a walk behind aerator.
 The walk behind aerator makes perforations in the ground up to one foot deep.
 This allows water and oxygen to reach deeper roots more easily.
 The aeration process also opens up spaces for roots to grow into which makes it easier for the lawn to support more weight.

 What Is The Difference Between Aeration And Core Aeration?

 Core lawn aeration uses hollow tines to remove soil plugs, leaving wider holes for oxygen, water, and nutrients.
 Other kinds of aeration techniques use solid tines to poke holes and allow access through compacted soil to grass roots.

 We encourage you to call us for a quote!
 Reach out through our Contact page or give us a call at 770-271-3301.